How To Make Homemade Jerky - Recipe

 Whole Muscle Jerky Process

 Mix seasoning and sure cure packet together.
 Sprinkle seasoning and cure mixture over slices of meat, or drag slices through seasoning mixture.
-After seasoning and cure is applied, place jerky strips into a poly bag and add just enough water to cover the meat, and help it marinate.
+After seasoning and cure are applied, place jerky strips into a poly bag and add just enough water to cover the meat, and help it marinate.
 Hold the jerky meat strips in the refrigerator overnight or about 12 hours.

 Restructured Jerky Process